Elements of a CTA Document

 Reporting of Sales and Industrial Funding Fee (IFF) Payment Responsibility

-The CTA document must specify that each contractor is responsible for reporting its own sales under its Schedule contract and paying the related IFF to GSA.
+The CTA document must specify that each contractor is responsible for reporting its own sales under its Schedule contract, and for paying the related IFF to GSA.
 Each team member will track sales all the way through the system by contract number to respond to the IFF reporting requirements.

 The CTA document must designate who is responsible for resolving such warranty issues as who should the government contact and when; who will come in and correct the problem; and how compensation will be made within the team.

 The CTA document must address each team member's responsibilities and performance requirements so that liability is clearly established.

 The CTA document must identify any proprietary information and specify how such information will be handled.

 The CTA document must address the circumstances and procedures for replacement of team members, including the team lead.
 The CTA document must also state that the team shall obtain the approval of the government prior to replacing any team members.